The Catechism in a Year (with Fr. Mike Schmitz)

 -

-armed conflict, ascension, avoiding war, battle, bible, catechism, catechism in a year, catechism of the catholic church, catholic, catholic church, catholic doctrine, catholic faith, catholic teachings, catholicism, church teaching on war, destruction of life, father mike, father mike schmitz, foundations of faith, fr mike, fr mike schmitz, jesus, legitimate defense, military, national defense, scripture, soldiers, tradition, violence, war
+ascension, bible, catechism, catechism in a year, catechism of the catholic church, catholic, catholic church, catholic doctrine, catholic faith, catholic teachings, catholicism, deliver us from evil, evil one, father mike, father mike schmitz, final doxology, foundations of faith, fr mike, fr mike schmitz, jesus, lead us not into temptation, lords prayer, prayer, satan, scripture, temptation, tradition, trials

 -